Vicken-Ghoubiguian/WorldClockLib_2.0/tests/README.md

 ## Tests

 <a name="test_1"></a>
-### Test 1 : get date and time of the choosen timezone
+### Test 1 : get date and time of the choosen timezone as a struct worldClock_2_0 value

 #### Tested function : [getWorldClock_2_0ForWishedTZ]()